prisma/prisma1/docs/04-Reference/01-Service-Definition/02-graphcool.yml.md

 # Permission rules
 permissions:
-# everyone can read messages
+# Everyone can read messages
 - operation: Message.read

-# only authenticated users can create messages
+# Only authenticated users can create messages
 - operation: Message.create
   authenticated: true

-# to update a message, users need to be authenticated and
+# To update a message, users need to be authenticated and
 # the permission query in `./permissions/updateMessage.graphql`
 # has to return `true`
 - operation: Message.update
   authenticated: true
   query: ./permissions/updateMessage.graphql

-# to delete a message, users need to be authenticated and
+# To delete a message, users need to be authenticated and
 # the permission query in `./permissions/deleteMessage.graphql`
 # has to return `true`
 - operation: Message.delete
   authenticated: true
   query: ./permissions/deleteMessage.graphql

-# everyone can perform all CRUD operations for customers
+# Everyone can perform all CRUD operations for customers
 - operation: Customer.*